 Depression is a mental disorder in which a person has a depressed mood, loss of interest in all areas of activity, sleep disturbance, and appetite.
 Depressive disorder is characterized by various emotional disturbances.

 People who are in a state of depression feel a constant decline in mood, pessimism, lack of energy, guilt, longing, and anxiety.
+If you or anyone you know are suffering from depression, please contact mental health services in san francisco or anywhere else as soon as possible.
 And if no action is taken, it can lead to sad consequences.
 Why does depression occur?
 Is it possible to distinguish it from the usual bad mood?
 In this article, we will try to figure it out.

 Reasons why depression may appear